ros-navigation/navigation2/nav2_collision_monitor/README.md

 ## Design

-Since Collision Monitor is designed to operate as an independent safety node, Nav2 stack has no knowledge about it.
+The Collision Monitor is designed to operate below Nav2 as an independent safety node.
-It is laying under the stack and operating after all necessary decisions were made by Nav2.
 This acts as a filter on the `cmd_vel` topic coming out of the Controller Server.
 If no such zone is triggered, then the Controller's `cmd_vel` is used.
 Else, it is scaled or set to stop as appropriate.

 The following diagram is showing the high-level design of Collision Monitor module.
 All shapes (Polygons and Circles) are derived from base `Polygon` class, so without loss of generality we can call them as polygons.
 Subscribed footprint is also having the same properties as other polygons, but it is being obtained a footprint topic for the Approach Model.
 ![HDL.png](doc/HLD.png)

 ## Configuration